 - A Belize LDC may be formed in any language (provided a properly translated English version is also submitted)

 - The Certificate of Formation is also granted in that foreign script.

 You do not need to simply start a new company to form a Belize LDC.
 You can also transfer an existing company and turn it into a Belize LDC.
 So a company that is already formed in the US or UK, for example can be converted into a Belize LDC and retain its age.
 Many people choose to convert their existing entities because Belize does not tax LDCs at the company level.

-If the Belize LDC has a US owner, most tax advisors suggest that an IRS form 8832 should be filed.
+If the Belize LDC has a US owner, most tax advisors suggest the IRS tax form 8832.
 The most common election made on this form is for foreign disregarded entity status for one-owner companies and foreign partnership status for companies with two or more owners.
 This helps to protect you from excess United States taxation at the company level.
 Instead, the tax responsibility simply flows through to the member(s).
 This saves money in taxes that would normally need to be paid at the company level and then again at the personal level.
-With a Nevis LDC there is only one level of taxation: personal.
+With a Belize LDC there is only one level of taxation: personal.

 How to Form a Belize LDC